carpentries/carpentries.org/content/posts/2025/03/join-our-subcommunity-registry.md

 ### _Quarterly Community Calls for Subcommunity Leaders and Member Organisations_

 We launched quarterly calls in 2022 to provide a space for networking and knowledge-sharing.
-Our next call is scheduled for **[11 March 2025 at 14:00 UTC and 23:00 UTC](https://pad.carpentries.org/community-development-program)**.
+Our next call is scheduled for **[11 March 2025 at 14:00 UTC and 12 March 02:00 UTC](https://pad.carpentries.org/community-development-program)**.
 If you’re involved in community building, we encourage you to attend!

 ### _The Community Glossary and Carpentries Handbooks_